-This Lexington quartet, now named TDH4, formed as a trio in 1993 as Tall Dark and Handsome.
-The band is a rare blend of jazz and regional music.
+This Lexington trio, formed in 1993 as Tall, Dark and Handsome (TDH), is a rare blend of jazz and regional music.
 The original songwriting and country singing of Bev Futrell, of the legendary Reel World String Band, is the centerpiece.
-Other members include champion fiddler Karen Jones, also a member of Reel World, jazz mandolinist George Neel and bass player Rick Baldwin of Metropolitan Blues All-Stars.
-In June 2013, TDH4 released Dust Devils On Our Heels, a CD of Bev Futrell's poetic songs about places and characters in Kentucky (L.B. and the Owl) and in her native state of Texas (Chinaberry and Queen of the Gold Star).
-The song Carcassonne celebrates a little-known square dance hall on top of a mountain in Letcher County, Ky.
-TDH4 is equally at home with jazz and blues: Blue Light Boogie, Autumn Leaves and Life of Ease; and hot fiddling: Between the Shadows/Morning Dew and Jerusalem Ridge/Minor Swing.
-The songs reveal the strengths of American culture and are executed by these fine musicians with precision, craft and wisdom.
+Other members include champion fiddler Karen Jones and jazz mandolinist George Neel.
+In June 2013, the band, then as the quartet TDH4 with the late Ricky Baldwin on bass, released “Dust Devils On Our Heels”.
+Bev Futrell's poetic songs are about places and characters in Kentucky ("L.B. and the Owl") and in her native state of Texas ("Chinaberry" and "Queen of the Gold Star").
+The song "Carcassonne" celebrates a little-known square dance hall on top of a mountain in Letcher County, Ky.
+TDH is equally at home with jazz and blues standards and hot fiddling.
+A subsequent recording, “Rock Me Away”, 2016, adds to the vibrant Americana songwriting legacy of Bev Futrell, and vividly reflects the artistic strength of this trio.
+The recording is executed with precision, craft and wisdom.

-TDH4 is available for festivals, pubs, private parties and music venues throughout the region.
+TDH is available for festivals, pubs, private parties and music venues throughout the region.